hannanaarif/Big_Binary/slidingwindow/problem2.md

 - **Space Complexity**: `O(n)`

 ### b.
 Optimized Time & Space
-- **Time Complexity**: `O(n)`
+- **Time Complexity**: `O(n log n)`
-- **Space Complexity**: `O(n)`
+- **Space Complexity**: `O(1)`

 ## 6. Conclusion
 The brute force approach is impractical for larger arrays due to its exponential time complexity.
-The optimized approach using a frequency map efficiently calculates the length of the longest harmonious subsequence in linear time, making it suitable for larger inputs.
+The optimized approach using a sliding window over a sorted array provides an efficient solution with a time complexity of `O(n log n)`, making it suitable for larger inputs.